 To help maintain the competence and integrity of California's system of administrative adjudication, the Law Revision Commission recommends that California adopt ethical standards for administrative law judges.
-Although national model codes are available, the Commission recommends that the California standards be based on the new California Code of Judicial Ethics, promulgated by the California Supreme Court effective January 15, 1996.6
+Although national model codes are available, the Commission recommends that the California standards be based on the new California Code of Judicial Ethics, promulgated by the California Supreme Court effective January 15, 1996, as revised effective April 15, 1996.6

-The California Code of Judicial Ethics is sanctioned by Article VI, § 18 of the California Constitution.
+The California Code of Judicial Ethics is sanctioned by Article VI, Section 18(m) of the California Constitution.
 It replaces the California Code of Judicial Conduct, and has the force of law.
 By adapting the judicial code to the circumstances of administrative adjudication, we can ensure that the same ethical standards will apply throughout state adjudication, both judicial and administrative.
 Moreover, uniform judicial and administrative ethical standards will enable each system to benefit from the other's experience under it.